 Goods and Services Tax (GST)

 If your registered address is in Australia, GST of 10% is payable on your eBay fees.
-Unless your eBay business has registered for managed payments and has provided tax registration details (ABN) during registration, GST will be added to your eBay fees.
+Unless your eBay business has registered for eBay to manage your payments and has provided tax registration details (ABN) during registration, GST will be added to your eBay fees.

-If your eBay business has provided an ABN to eBay as part of registering for managed payments, we won't add GST to your eBay fees.
+If your eBay business has provided an ABN to eBay as part of registering for eBay managing payments, we won't add GST to your eBay fees.

 For full details on the fees charged on eBay, including dispute fees and additional fees for sellers who don’t meet minimum performance standards, visit our Help Hub .